VIDEOS & SOCIAL

 Follow on TikTok →

-Your contribution today helps grow The Dreamer Project—an open experiment in living as if consciousness comes first.
+Your contribution helps grow The Dreamer Project—an open field test in living as if consciousness comes first.
 Each donation supports the creation of new field tests, videos, writings, and shared inquiries, extending this work from individual practice into a collective exploration, both online and in real life.